Our Services

 Choose Your Closing Date

-You pick the date that works for your situation.
-Cash Buyers Network can close in as few as 7 days or give you more time if you need it.
-There are no penalties for requesting a later date.
+You pick the date.
+Cash Buyers Network can close in as few as 7 days or give you more time if needed.
+No penalties for requesting a later date.

 Close and Get Paid